caudebert/LiverICG-CompartmentModel/README.md

 Liver ICG description with mathematical model based on ODE

 ### Requirements
-librairies: lapack et libm installed to plot the solution: python
+librairies: lapack and libm installed to plot the solution: python and scipy, matplotlib

 Sundials